-use of asymmetric macroeconomic scenarios - in view of the uncertainty of the economic context and gradual deterioration in progress, the ECL calculation approach was maintained, in line with what was done in December 2021, which involves the use of the most likely scenario (baseline) and two alternatives, both worse (extremely severe and severe but plausible), all three with the same weighting and therefore combined based on a simple average, in place of the traditional approach which calls for the use of a baseline scenario, a better one and a worse one, weighted on the basis of the reference percentiles.
-The conservatism of this choice can be estimated at roughly EUR 46.2 mln;
+1) use of asymmetric macroeconomic scenarios - in view of the uncertainty of the economic context and gradual deterioration in progress, the ECL calculation approach was maintained, in line with what was done in December 2021 and March 2022, which involves the use of the most likely scenario (baseline) and two alternatives, both worse (extremely severe and severe but plausible), all three with the same weighting and therefore combined based on a simple average, in place of the traditional approach which calls for the use of a baseline scenario, a better one and a worse one, weighted on the basis of the reference percentiles.
+The conservatism of this choice can be estimated at just over EUR 60 mln;

 - 2) basic macro-economic scenario The determination of staging and ECL still takes as a reference, as a baseline, the scenario of Prometeia released in October 2021, neutralising the positive economic impact of approximately Eur 32 mln that would have resulted from the use of latest available scenarios dated April 2022; - 3) floor on PDs of positions subject to moratoria For all those positions subject to COVID-19 moratoria and that have still not resumed payments for at least one year (therefore the COVID-19 moratoria for which the expiry date of the moratoria was after 30 June 2021), a floor is maintained at the PD value as of 31 December 2020.
-This choice determines greater adjustments for approximately EUR 12.8 mln; - 4) sectors heavily impacted by the trend in the prices of energy and raw materials On exposures to companies operating in sectors which may be hit hard by the availability/prices of energy and raw materials, greater value adjustments of around EUR 15 mln were carried out.
+This choice determines greater adjustments for approximately EUR 17 mln; - 4) sectors heavily impacted by the trend in the prices of energy and raw materials On exposures to companies operating in sectors which may be hit hard by the availability/prices of energy and raw materials, greater value adjustments of around EUR 15 mln were carried out.
+The sectors identified, for an exposure of approximately EUR 1.9 bn, are the following: refining of petroleum products, hauliers, wholesale of fuels and combustibles, logistics and transport, wool industry, maritime transport, milling industry, cold steel processing, sale of electricity, local public transport, air transport, rail transport, chemical fibres.

-The total amount of the overlays as at 30 June 2022 increased by approximately EUR 6 million compared to the figure of 31 December 2021.
-The increase is mainly due by the higher level of conservatism estimated on the failure to update the macroeconomic scenario equal to EUR 32 mln and higher value adjustments on the so-called energy-intensive sectors amounting to EUR 15 mln, partially offset by the following two decreases:
+The total amount of the overlays as at 30 June 2022 decreased by approximately EUR 23 mln and EUR 7 mln compared with the figures for 31 March 2022 and 31 December 2021 respectively.
+The decrease between the two quarters can be explained by two main elements represented below, partially offset by the higher level of conservatism estimated on (i) the failure to update the macroeconomic scenario, equal to EUR 19 mln compared to March 2022 and EUR 32 mln compared to 31 December 2021, and (ii) higher value adjustments on the so-called energy-intensive sectors amounting to EUR 5 mln compared to March 2022 and EUR 15 mln compared to 31 December 2021: